We affirm and celebrate that bodies come in a variety of shapes and sizes and believe all bodies have value.

-We view diversity as encompassing intersecting identities, including ethnic/racial identity, nationality, immigrant/refuge/asylee status, language spoken, sex, gender identity, sexual orientation, religion/spirituality, socioeconomic status, age, body shape/size, ability, access to health, access to food, access to information, and point of view.
+We view diversity as encompassing intersecting identities, including ethnic/racial identity, nationality, immigrant/refuge/asylee status, language spoken, sex, gender, sexual orientation, religion/spirituality, socioeconomic status, age, body shape/size, ability, access to health, access to food, access to information, and point of view.

 We celebrate the differences among individuals as valuable and essential to the strengthening of our communities and to the enrichment of all our lives.

 We recognize our individual privileges and seek to use our power to center narratives around those who are most marginalized and oppressed.
 We recognize that healing must occur within the individual therapeutic relationship as well as within the larger, cultural environment, and thus embrace the role of advocacy and activism.

 We acknowledge that this is a work in progress which will continue to evolve; thus, we aim to continue listening more than we speak, learn more than we teach, and follow more than we lead.